VS Code Extension Development

 Session Info Caveat

-dapper_session_infocan enumerate tracked journals, but only the active VS Code session has a liveDebugSessionobject.- Non-active sessions may therefore appear with
+dapper_session_infocan enumerate tracked journals, but only the active VS Code session has a liveDebugSessionobject.- Non-active sessions may therefore carry stale runtime state even though the journal can still report readiness, breakpoint counts, and the last cached snapshot metadata.

 Fixture Launch Configs